Peakboard/peakboard.github.io/content/_data_sources/Extension/en-MsGraphAPI.md

 To get started, you must first register an app in Microsoft Azure.

-## Register an app to enable communication between Peakboard and Microsoft Graph.
+## Register an app to enable communication between Peakboard and Microsoft Graph

 1. Log in to your Azure account and select the Azure service Azure Active Directory.
 2. Select [App registrations] (1) in the left menu and click the plus icon [New registration] (2) in the top menu.